 Ask your doctor if a generic exists for the drug he or she wants to prescribe.
 If so, don’t stop there.
-A couple of years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
+A few years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
 Costco was the cheapest, CR said.

 4. Compare prices of medical providers

 Hospital prices across the country vary wildly for the same procedure.
 While cost shouldn’t be the sole basis for selecting a health care provider, it should be part of your process.

 When you call around to compare prices, make sure you identify your insurance company so you’re quoted the rate charged to it.
 You don’t want to be quoted the so-called “chargemaster” rate normally used for people who don’t have insurance.
 The latter is likely much higher than the rate your insurance company has negotiated with the provider.